AlBi-HHU/covid-analysis/Readme.md

-get data from luke (now too big to include in git)
+get data from sciebo (see slack channel, pinned posts)

 move data into input folder in following structure